 Spencer Todd Bennington is a Virginia transplant who long dreamed of the day when he could call Florida his home.
 Spencer's research interests include embodied and Eastern rhetorics and stem from his background in Tae Kwon Do.
 As a martial arts instructor and teacher of writing, Spencer believes true scholarship to be the iterative process of conditioning one's body, mind, and spirit to be more empathetic, disciplined, and aware.
 This belief in self-transformation inform his teaching philosophy as well as his intended dissertation research.

-my graduate degree in 2017, I taught first year writing courses
+UCF.
+After completing my graduate degree in 2017, I taught first year writing courses

 Inasmuch as my research interests are concerned, I’m interested in myriad ideas that revolve around the rhetoric of health and medicine (RHM) such as exploring rhetorical ideas of fitness, conceptions of navigating patient agency in the ecology of electronic medical records (EMRs), and undergraduate medical schools’ pedagogical approaches to rhetorical principles.
 I’m also becoming increasingly interested in how perceptions of fitness are often embodied and how these perceptions of corporeality are negotiated for those who are HIV positive and those who are HIV negative.
 Another point of interest is a space where my RHM research interests align with writing program administrators (WPA) work in both first year composition (FYC) and professional and technical communication (PTC).
 My goal throughout this program is to learn more about these research interests in order to identify and engage in scholarly conversations that help articulate my identity as a teacher-scholar.

-Carolyn is pursuing a Ph.D in rhetoric and composition with a focus in professional technical communication (PTC).
+Carolyn is pursuing a PhD in English with a concentration in rhetoric and composition and a focus in professional technical communication (PTC).
 Her prior experience includes a dozen years in the publishing industry, with seven years as a managing editor.
 While working on her MA at San Diego State University, she discovered an interest in rhetorical history and ancient rhetoric.
 Carolyn looks to blend her writing and editing expertise with ancient concepts to make arguments for PTC pedagogy.
 Additionally, her interests include fieldwide programmatic research.
 Recent teaching experience includes expository writing and business writing and she will teach editing in Spring 2020.
-Carolyn also serves as a research assistant for the Rhetoric of Health and Medicine.
+Carolyn also serves as a research assistant for the "Rhetoric of Health and Medicine."

 Greetings!
-I am a Rhetoric and Composition PhD student and a Graduate Teaching Assistant in the First Year Composition program here at USF.
-I received both my BA in Philosophy and MA in English from Slippery Rock University in my home state of Pennsylvania.
-The academic disciplines I was a part of during my undergraduate and early graduate studies led me directly to the sub-discipline of Rhetoric and Composition.
-During my MA program, I served as a Graduate Assistant to the Dean of the College of Liberal Arts, where I obtained invaluable administrative knowledge and experience.
+I am a rhetoric and composition PhD student and a graduate teaching assistant in the First Year Composition Program here at USF.
+I received both my BA in philosophy and MA in English from Slippery Rock University in my home state of Pennsylvania.
+The academic disciplines I was a part of during my undergraduate and early graduate studies led me directly to the sub-discipline of rhetoric and composition.
+During my MA program, I served as a graduate assistant to the dean of the College of Liberal Arts, where I obtained invaluable administrative knowledge and experience.
 My research interests include writing program and institutional administration, labor conditions within English studies, attention and screen time management, and composition theory.
 I enjoy trying new cuisines, being with my family and friends, and traveling whenever I get the chance.

 Hello there.
-I am a PhD student studying Rhetoric and Composition.
-I graduated from Barry University with a Bachelor’s in Professional Writing and received my Master’s in Rhetoric here at USF.
+I am a PhD student studying rhetoric and composition.
+I graduated from Barry University with a bachelor’s in professional writing and received my master’s in rhetoric here at USF.

 I am mainly interested in Mikhail Bakhtin’s writings on dialogue and the Carnivalesque.
 Previously, I did research on the Carnival and how it changes cultural hegemony.
 I am now studying the rhetoric of queer theory and applying my knowledge and skills into this area of focus, with the goal of learning and using methods that challenge social norms.

 Adam is from Northeast Ohio and received his BA in English from Youngstown State University in 2010.
-He further received his MA in English with a concentration in Rhetoric and Composition from Florida Atlantic University in 2015 and began his PhD program in English (Rhetoric and Composition) at USF in the fall of 2017.
+He further received his MA in English with a concentration in rhetoric and composition from Florida Atlantic University in 2015 and began his PhD program in English (rhetoric and composition) at USF in the fall of 2017.
 His research interests include digital rhetoric, composition theory and research, and multimodal composition.
-Adam serves as the Digital Learning Liaison for the First-Year Composition program and is researching how digital rhetorical assemblages within FYC affect student learning outcomes.
+Adam serves as the digital learning liaison for the First Year Composition Program and is researching how digital rhetorical assemblages within FYC affect student learning outcomes.

-Joshua Rea is currently a PhD candidate in the Rhetoric and Composition program at USF.
-He obtained his Master's in English from the University of Louisville.
-He is currently working on his dissertation, "The Fiery Furnaces of Hell": The Rhetoric of Place in Youngstown, Ohio.
+Joshua Rea is currently a PhD candidate in the English program with a concentration in rhetoric and composition at USF.
+He obtained his master's in English from the University of Louisville.
+He is currently working on his dissertation, "The Fiery Furnaces of Hell: The Rhetoric of Place in Youngstown, Ohio."
 Joshua's work, which has been presented at multiple conferences and published in several edited collections, focuses mainly on space and place theories and digital rhetorics.

-My name is Kaelah Scheff and I’m gratified to join the USF’s English Department as
+My name is Kaelah Scheff and I’m gratified to join the USF’s English department as

-Jacksonville, FL but moved to Boca Raton to major in Linguistics at FAU.
+I am originally from Jacksonville, FL but moved to Boca Raton to major in linguistics

+at FAU.
 A year and a half later, I transferred to UF where I received my BA in both